How to get to Castlemaine

 By road from regional Victoria

-Castlemaine is on the junction of the Midland and Pyrenees Highways.
+Castlemaine is located on the junction of the Midland and Pyrenees Highways.
 The Midland Highway connects Ballarat and Bendigo via Daylesford and Castlemaine.
 The Pyrenees Highway connects Maryborough with Castlemaine via Newstead.

 By road from Melbourne